Ford Motor Company: 2025 investment

 In August 2025, Ford announced that it was investing almost $5 billion to produce lower-cost EV products. $2 billion will be directed towards its Louisville factory to develop lower-cost electric vehicle components as well as a new "assembly tree" manufacturing process.
 Rather than one long conveyor, three subassembly lines will operate simultaneously and then converge together.
 The first vehicle from the Louisville factory is set to launch in 2027 and will be a medium, four-door pickup truck at a starting price of $30,000.
 The Louisville location will also stop production of the Ford Escape and Lincoln Corsair by 2026.
 Meanwhile, $3 billion is intended to build a new battery plant in Michigan.
 The announcement follows Ford's electric vehicle division losing $12 billion over the last two and a half years, including $2.2 billion in the first half of 2025.
+Low utilization of the battery factories motivated Ford to create a new division for containerized grid batteries in 2026.

 Hydrogen

 Ford also continues to study fuel cell-powered electric powertrains and has demonstrated hydrogen-fueled internal combustion engine technologies, as well as developing the next-generation hybrid-electric systems.
 Compared with conventional vehicles, hybrid vehicles and fuel cell vehicles decrease air pollution emissions as well as sound levels with favorable impacts upon respiratory health and decrease of noise health effects.

 Ford has launched the production of hydrogen-powered shuttle buses, using hydrogen instead of gasoline in a standard internal combustion engine, for use at airports and convention centers.
 At the 2006 Greater Los Angeles Auto Show, Ford showcased a hydrogen fuel cell version of its Explorer SUV.
 The Fuel cell Explorer has a combined output of 174 hp.
 It has a large hydrogen storage tank which is situated in the center of the car taking the original place of the conventional model's automatic transmission.
 The centered position of the tank assists the vehicle reach a notable range of 350 mi, the farthest for a fuel cell vehicle so far.
 The fuel cell Explorer the first in a series of prototypes partly funded by the United States Department of Energy to expand efforts to determine the feasibility of hydrogen-powered vehicles.
 The fuel cell Explorer is one of several vehicles with green technology being featured at the L.A. show, including the 2008 Ford Escape Hybrid, PZEV emissions compliant Fusion and Focus models and a 2008 Ford F-Series Super Duty outfitted with Ford's clean diesel technology.